danvega/danvega-dev/blog/2019/05/07/codesandbox-custom-theme.md

 ---
-slug: 'codesandbox-custom-theme'
+slug: "codesandbox-custom-theme"
-title: 'How to customize the VSCode Theme in CodeSandbox'
+title: "How to customize the VSCode Theme in CodeSandbox"
-date: '2019-05-08T01:56:43.680Z'
+date: "2019-05-08T01:56:43.680Z"
 published: true
-excerpt: 'In this article, I am going to give you a quick tip on how to customize the VSCode Theme in CodeSandbox.'
+excerpt: "In this article, I am going to give you a quick tip on how to customize the VSCode Theme in CodeSandbox."
-author: 'Dan Vega'
+author: "Dan Vega"
-tags: ['codesandbox']
+tags: ["codesandbox"]
 cover: ./codesandbox-custom-theme-cover.png
 ---